Expert Guide to Business Structuring in Belarus

 What Is Business Structuring?

-In practice, especially in Belarus, business structuring often involves separating core business functions: one company holds assets, another handles production, a third manages wholesale distribution, and a fourth operates the retail network — all tailored to specific operational goals.
+Common objectives include: asset protection; management risk reduction; attracting investors or partners; financial flow segmentation; market expansion; and operational efficiency.
+In practice in Belarus, structuring often involves separating core business functions — for example, one entity holds assets, another handles production, a third manages wholesale distribution, and a fourth operates retail — each serving a specific business purpose.

 Business Division